Expat Living in Malang, East Java

 There is a children’s playground next to MATOS.
 It is an extension of the Derumah housing complex but is open to public.
 They have 2 swimming pools for small and older children as well as plenty of kiddies’ rides and indoor football fields and a playground with white beach sand.

-Malang has several movie theaters with the choice of 3 or 4 films.
+Malang has several movie theaters with choice of 3 - 4 films.

 Want to try something a little different or new for your family?
 Make an evening of karaoke with the family.
 Get a private room and just enjoy singing and being together.
 There are many family karaoke facilities in Malang.

-Restaurants are everywhere in Malang and you can make a quest out of finding that special place to eat.
-Check restaurant rating services such as Tripadvisor to see their reviews.
+Restaurants are abundant in Malang and you can make a quest out of finding that special place to eat.
+Check restaurant rating services such as TripAdvisor to see their reviews.

-However there are several places that are favorites for us and other expats in Malang:
+There are several places that are favorites for us and others in Malang:

 Looking for something fast and familiar?
 Try an American chain restaurant: McDonald’s, Kentucky Fried Chicken, Dunkin’ Donuts, Pizza Hut or A&W Root Beer.
 Pizza Hut has an extensive pasta menu in addition to its famous pizzas.
-For extra convenience, most of these have delivery service in addition to their dining room.
+For extra convenience, most of these have delivery service.

-While you will want to find the personal services best for you in terms of convenience and price, there are a few places that are recommended as a great place to start.
+While you will want to find the personal services best for you in terms of convenience and price, there are a few places that we recommend.
 For salons that offer a full range of services such as hairstyle, manicure, pedicure and makeup try Pacific, Jonathan’s, Tinara or Gester.
 For a great hairstylist there’s Hengky’s Salon, Jl.
 Simpang Bondowoso 15-17.
 For a nice massage there’s Djemari at Jl.
 Raya Tidar 40 or Zen at Jl.
 Burung 55.

 If you need help in finding specific goods or services in Malang contact Joe Kirk at email@example.com.